rkelson/metadata-asset-tracking-tool/metadata/demographic/census_blocks_2020.md

 ### How was the dataset created

 Utah's 2020 census geographic boundaries became available in February 2021 and the demographic redistricting legacy files (the 2020 Census Redistricting P.L.
 94-171 Summary Files) became available on August 12, 2021.
 The Census Bureau released a user-friendly version of the 2020 Census Redistricting P.L.
 94-171 Summary Files on September 30, 2021.
 UGRC, in collaboration from the Analytics Group at [WFRC](https://wfrc.org/) used that August 12 release to create user-friendly, ready-to-use GIS data in several formats.
-You can learn more about these offerings in [this](https://gis.utah.gov/blog/2021-08-31-census-2020-redistricting-data/) blog post.
+You can learn more about these offerings on [our website](https://gis.utah.gov/blog/2021-08-31-census-2020-redistricting-data/).

 ### How reliable and accurate is the dataset